 Teeth clenching and grinding doesn’t always happen at night.
 One of the causes is stress, so some people will unknowingly do so while they are driving or at work.
 In this case, they may need a grinding guard for preventative measures.

 The purpose of night guards is to be preventative so you can avoid chipping or fracturing your teeth.
-It also stops the erosion of your teeth which can emulate premature aging.
+It also stops the wear of your teeth which can emulate premature aging.
 If you don’t wear a night guard, you may be putting yourself at risk for more extensive restorative dentistry down the road.

 Custom night guards are only available through your dental professional.
 Due to their preventative nature.
 Night guard appliance improve your quality of sleep, it may deter more expensive dentistry in the future.